opencodeiiita/HandsForHunger/README.md

 # OpenCode22
-## Hands For Hunger
+## HandsForHunger
-An App to prevent Food Wastage by connecting NGO,s to the potential buyers
+An App to prevent Food Wastage by connecting NGO's to the potential donors.

-## What problem Hands For Hunger solves?
+## What problem HandsForHunger solves?
-Our app ensures a 'Two Way Connection' between them.
+Our app ensures a 'Two Way Connection' between NGO's and the donors.
 The donors can easily look for NGOs ready to accept whenever they have a sufficient amount.
 And the NGOs can also see the number of donors available whenever they want to reach the hungry.

 ## Tech Stack
 * Flutter